jflamy/owlcms4/docs/Fly.md

 This is not required, but since there is no extra cost associated, you might as well configure it even if you don't need it immediately.

 1. Install public results.
-This is the same as before, except we don't want the databases
+This is the same as process as for owlcms, except we don't want the databases

-   > Replace `myclub-results` with the name you want for your remote scoreboard application
+   - Choose a meaningful application name.
+In our example we use `myclub-results` with the name you want for your remote scoreboard application

-   >
-   > **Answer `n` (NO)** when asked if you want a Postgres database.  publicresults does not need a database.
+   - **Answer `n` (NO)** when asked if you want a Postgres database.  publicresults does not need a database.

    ```
-   fly launch -image owlcms/publicresults:stable --app myclub-results
+   fly launch -i owlcms/publicresults:stable
    ```

 2. The two applications (owlcms and publicresults) need to trust one another.
-So we create a shared secret between the two applications.
+So we create a secret and set tell both applications about it.
 See [this page](PublicResults) for an overview of how owlcms and publicresults work together.

    > OWLCMS_UPDATEKEY is the name of the secret, and `MaryHadALittleLamb` is the secret.
 Please use your own secret!
    >